Leading Multi-Hospital Alignment in a High-Stakes Service Transition

 Inter-institutional partnership blueprint & transition plan

-This work is shared selectively out of respect for the institutions and staff involved.
-If access has not already been provided, it is available upon request for hiring teams and professional contacts.
+This work is summarized here out of respect for the institutions and staff involved.
+Full case studies are available upon request for hiring teams and professional contacts.